 Windows 7 Professional Edition is a complete package of the most amazing and intriguing features available in Windows 7.
-Professional edition of Windows 7 is used by small institutes and other small companies.
+The professional edition of Windows 7 is used by small institutes and other small companies.
 The professional edition comes with a lot of advantages as it offers reliability, compatibility, and performance.
 It is known for its user-friendly interface and professional toolsets.
-Tons of improvements are made to make the performance of your device better while using the Professional edition of Windows 7.
+Tons of improvements are made to make the performance of your device better while using the Professional Edition of Windows 7.

 Remember we said Windows 7 isn’t revolutionary?
 It starts with the look of the OS.
 Win 7 was built on top of Vista’s architecture (there’s a reason pundits have been saying it’s “what Vista should have been”) and indeed, the desktop looks the same–at first glance, anyway.
 The windows have the same smoky Aero effects, the desktop icons look the same, and even the little Start button is the familiar Windows pearl.
 The common dialog boxes and Control Panel items are similar too, so users who have become familiar with Vista won’t have to learn a new interface.